 Making Space Launches a Tool to Turn Lived Experience into Transferable Skills

-Making Space AI, our new AI tool, helps transform your lived experiences of disability into skills beneficial to your dream company.
+Making Space AI, helps transform your lived experiences of disability into skills applicable to your dream role.

-And for anyone sick of the constant flood of empty, buzzwordy AI promises, we’re not suggesting Making Space AI write your entire job application and erase everything that makes you in there.
-It’s the opposite.
+What can Making Space AI NOT do?
+Write your entire job application and erase everything that makes you you in there.
+We know you’re inundated with empty, buzzwordy AI promises.
+But that’s not us.
 Making Space AI is meant to be your collaborator, not your successor.
-It’s a sounding board providing resume formatting suggestions grounded in the insights of hundreds of Disabled professionals in our community.
+It’s a sounding board with helpful resume formatting suggestions grounded in the insights of the Disability community.

-2. Making Space AI will ask you to share about your lived experiences, like a time you navigated inaccessible environments, led a medical care team, or advocated for accommodations.
+2. When you click “open chat”, Making Space AI will ask you to describe what type of role you’re interested in and your lived experiences like a time you navigated inaccessible environments, or advocated for accommodations.

-3. Based on your responses, Making Space AI will tell you the professional skills you gained from those experiences, even if they’ve yet to be formally recognized.
+3. Based on your responses, Making Space AI will tell you the professional skills you gained from those experiences, and how you can apply them to your desired role.

-4. Making Space AI will then suggest ways to format those skills on your resume or share about them in job interviews.
+4. You can then ask Making Space AI for suggestions on how to format those skills on your resume or share them in job interviews.

 Example Prompts